-You need an account for most activities on our platforms.
+You need an account for most activities on our platform.
 Keep your password somewhere safe, because you’re responsible for all activity associated with your profile.
 If you suspect someone else is using your account, let us know.

-User content rulesYou’re responsible for what you post on our platforms.
-You should keep your campaigns and other content you upload in line with all Community Guidelines and the law, and respect the intellectual property rights of others.
-It’s not something we want to do, but we can terminate your account for repeated or major offenses.
+You’re responsible for what you post on our platform.
+You should keep your campaigns and other content you upload in line with our Community Guidelines and applicable laws, and respect the intellectual property rights of others.
+In rare circumstances, at our sole discretion, we may terminate your account for repeated or major offenses.

-Posting user contentYou retain ownership of content you post to our platforms, but you should make sure you’re allowed to share it.
-We’re allowed to make versions of your content publicly available to anyone through any media, and others can do the same.
-Be sure to make backups of your work too.
+You retain ownership of content you post to our platforms, but you should make sure you’re allowed to share it.
+We’re allowed to make versions of your content, including translated versions, publicly available to anyone through any media, and others can do the same.
+Be sure to make backups of your work, too.

 No user content storage: We are not a content-archiving service.
 We do not promise to store or make available on our platforms any content that you or other users may post for any length of time.
 You are solely responsible for keeping backups of everything you post on the platforms.

 Campaigns on our platforms represent the many opinions of millions of people.
-We don’t take responsibility for their views, nor do we monitor content for legality or accuracy.
-You’ll find links to other sites on our platforms — once you leave us, we’re not responsible for all the wild, wacky and wonderful things that can happen out there.
+We don’t take responsibility for their views, nor are we responsible for the legality or accuracy of the content.
+You’ll find links to other sites on our platforms — once you leave us, we’re not responsible for all the wild, wacky, and wonderful things that can happen out there.

 Links out: When you use our platforms, you will find links to other websites that we don’t own or control.
-We are not responsible for the content or any other aspect of these third party sites, including their collection of information about you.
+We are not responsible for the content or any other aspect of these third-party sites, including their collection of information about you.
 You should also read their terms and conditions and privacy policies.

-Our rightsWe own the Change.org and Change Politics platforms including the website, present or future apps and services, and things like our logos, API, code, and content created by our employees — don’t mess with those!
+We own the Change.org platforms, including the website, present or future apps and services, and things like our logos, API, code, and content created by our employees — don’t mess with those!

 You may not do any of the following while accessing or using the platforms and services:

-Purchases, donations and fundraiser contributionsWe work with a different company to process payments so we can stay focused on improving our platforms, and empowering people to create change.
+We work with different companies to process payments, so we can stay focused on improving our platforms and empowering people to create change.
 We offer several ways you can financially contribute to help the petitions and issues you care about.
 When you make a payment, you agree to use a valid payment method.

 You agree that, for all purchase, donation, or contribution transactions, (a) you will not use an invalid or unauthorized payment method; (b) you will be charged using the payment method you designate.
-You understand and acknowledge that payments made to Change.org are not tax-deductible as charitable donations.
+You understand and acknowledge that payments made to Change.org (PBC) are not tax-deductible as charitable donations.
 Charitable donations to qualified tax-exempt organizations, such as the Change.org Foundation, made through our platforms may be tax-deductible.
 You agree to review, be legally bound by, and comply with any relevant terms and conditions of the receiving organization when making a donation.
 If you make a purchase, donation, or contribution through our platform, you agree to pay the applicable fee or amount in accordance with any pricing and payment terms presented to you for that purchase, donation, or contribution.
 All amounts do not include taxes, and you are responsible for paying any applicable taxes.
 You are also responsible for paying applicable standard credit card processing fees.

-Copyright infringementIf you think someone’s infringing your copyright on our platforms, let us know.
+If you think someone is infringing your copyright on our platforms, let us know.